wp-plugins/wordpress-css-drop-down-menu/readme.txt

 That's what I'm here for.
 I do Wordpress sites for many people in a professional capacity and can do the same for you.
 Check out www.zackdesign.biz

+= I'm getting strange class errors =

+You need PHP 5 to run this

 == Changelog ==

+3.0.8

+- Reintroduction of deprecated function in an attempt to get people back on track.

 3.07.1